Nexus-Cognitive/website/content/insights/combining-nuxt-js-netlify-cms-and-github.md

 ---
-title: How to Unlock Power of the Jamstack
+title: How to Unlock the Power of the Jamstack
 description: Empower your team with modern tools and automated workflows through Nuxt.js, Netlify CMS, and GitHub.
 cover: leaf-macro